This document describes how to run the x86-64 OpenWrt images in VirtualBox, or VB for short.

 (optional) you can also set the DHCP server as shown in the screenshot if you want to have dynamic addresses to the VM, but for this tutorial it is not required as we set a static address in the VM itself

-due to limitations, the keyboard in the VM's terminal screen is set as US, so some (or most) of your keys will not print the right symbols.
+Due to limitations, the keyboard in the virtual machine's terminal is set to US, so some (or most) of your keys may not print the symbols as indicated by the keycaps.

 Don't worry, most of the setup will be done after you are connected with SSH (remote terminal) that does not have any of these issues.